 CH645.
 I have two strands of beads here which were bought in Thailand.
 Strand #1 has 4 full length strands, each measuring 36 inches long.
 2 short strands are attached as well.
 The patterns of red and pale grey beads look great and are accented with blues and greens.
 Some odd little beads are hidden here and there. $185.US.
 Strand #2 is made up of 3 strands, each measuring 32 inches long.
 The colours are rich and brilliant together. $165.US. (#1 is available, #2 is sold)

 CH649.
 There are three strands of beads and bells from the Chin people of Southeast Asia.
 The strands were tied together for wear but were easy to un-knot to sell separately as they are quite heavy.
 Strand #1 is 26 inches long - $225.US.
 Strand #2 is 18 inches long - $200.US.
-Strand #3 is 23 inches long - $230.US. (#1 is sold, #2 & #3 are available)
+Strand #3 is 23 inches long - $230.US. (#1 & #2 are sold, #3 are available)

 CH654.
 There are more than 40 inches of beads on this strand, consisting of carnelian, glass and silver.
 I love the two spotted beads and the pendant which is a piece of horn.
 I don't know of what animal, just that it has a great colour and texture and must have been found in the forests after the animal shed it. $355.US.